Pistons, Rings & Liners

 We are suppliers of pistons, liners, and rings.
 We offer a range of products from leading brands, such as Mahle, AE, and Goetze.
 We offer fast delivery to customers in the UK and internationally.
 Additionally, we have a team of experienced technical experts who can provide advice and guidance on selecting the right components for your engine.

-Our main stock holding of Pistons is from the Nural / AE range.
-We do have other brands in stock and do have Mahle & KS available next day.
+Our main stock holding of Pistons are from the Nural / AE range.
+We do have other brands in stock and can source Mahle & KS available for next day delivery.
 We also have access to forged pistons for performance applications.

 How do Pistons work in a engine?

 Pistons are located in the engine block and move up and down the cylinder.
 The distance travelled is set by the crankshaft & conrod length, this measurement is known as the 'Stroke'.
 The piston and its rings perform a gas-tight seal.
 When the piston moves upwards, the air & fuel mixture inside the combustion area is compressed.
 When the piston meets the top of its stroke the fuel mixture combusts, in a petrol engine, the air/fuel mixture must be ignited by the spark plug.
 The explosive force of the combustion forces the piston downwards which in turn rotates the crankshaft resulting in power output.